Natural Gas and the LNG Opportunity in British Columbia

 Ongoing reduction of fugitive methane emissions is another pathway to reducing life-cycle emissions for LNG production and export.

-Canada’s facilities will produce LNG with some of the lowest emissions anywhere in the world: 35 per cent lower than the best-performing LNG projects and up to 60 per cent lower than the overall global average.
 B.C. also has tremendous expertise, technology and exceptional standards for responsible resource production.
 B.C.’s GHG Industrial Reporting and Control Act mandates LNG facilities in the province to meet a world-leading emissions benchmark of 0.16 tonnes of carbon dioxide equivalent for each tonne of LNG produced.

 Natural Gas Burns Cleaner than Coal